 If you come across an upgrade deal, take it.

 If you are pondering if the extra few hundred pounds is worth it, think about how this helps you not lose time on the ground in Australia due to the severe effects of jetlag and the extreme tiredness from all that time spent in the air.

-However, one thing to remember is that you pay for a better experience overall – those little extra touches and exceptional service are also an unforgettable part of the start of your trip in Australia, and some which help to ease the pain of sadly having to leave.
+However, one thing to remember is that you pay for a better experience overall – those little extra touches and exceptional service are also an unforgettable part of the start of your trip in Australia, and some help to ease the pain of sadly having to leave.